thoughtworks-jumpstart/guides/docs/fundamentals/http.md

 #### Commonly used status codes

 - 200 OK: The request is successful.
 The meaning of success depends on the request method.
 The response includes information.
+- 204 No Content: The server successfully processed the request, but is not returning any content
 - 301 Moved Permanently: The resource requested has permanently moved to the URL given by the Location headers.
 Browsers and search engines can be redirected.
 - 401 Unauthorized: The access is not authorized.
 - 403 Forbidden: The access is forbidden and the response includes information on access denied.